-8. By 30 June 2024, the Commission shall assess progress achieved towards the headline targets set out in Article 3(4) and whether in the light of this assessment the value laid down in the second indent of paragraph 1(b) should be increased up to 1.5% for the period from 2026-2030.
+8. By 30 June 2024, the Commission shall assess progress achieved towards the headline targets set out in Article 3(4) and whether in the light of this assessment the value laid down in paragraph 1(b) should be reduced for the period from 2026-2030.
 If appropriate, the Commission shall submit a legislative proposal to this end.